Pomeranians are so cute and fluffy but, are Pomeranians aggressive?

 Will Play Biting Lead To Aggression?

-Play biting is a natural behavior of puppies that can sometimes extend into adulthood.
-While the majority of the time play biting is harmless it can lead towards harder biting and aggression.
+Play-biting is a natural behavior of puppies that can sometimes extend into adulthood.
+While the majority of the time play biting is harmless it can lead to harder biting and aggression.
 It is always best to train your dog not to bite in any way.

 Will Growling At Toys Lead To Aggression?